Closed

 Processing and Agreement

-- Approved multi-year projects may receive later-year funding based on results and available funds.
+- For approved multi-year projects, later-year funding depends on achieving objectives and available funds.

 Additional information